 What’s been the most enjoyable surprise in business?

 Meeting all my wonderful foodie stockists, every business I supply is unique and individual but all share a great passion for fantastic British produce.

 What’s been your biggest challenge?

 Artisan Kitchen has grown very quickly, and this year I was bowled over to receive the Small Artisan Producer of the Year at this year’s Great Taste Awards and to also receive 18 Great Taste Awards for my products this year too.
 Since 2012 we have won 75 Great Taste Awards and this had a huge impact on the rate of sales.

 I’ve had to find ways of producing & packaging in an efficient manner whilst increasing productivity at the same time.
-Toast Food designed my new labels that condensed award stickers & two labels into one wrap-around label, which has helped save a lot of labelling time.
+Toast Food designed my new labels and applied my food branding so that it condensed award stickers & two labels into one wrap-around label, which has helped save a lot of labelling time.
 I also purchased a new labelling machine, which has really sped up the whole process.

 Did you have a detailed marketing plan in place when you started up?

 My business was such a micro start-up in 2011, the budget for marketing was tight so I had to be clever and use what I had carefully.
 After initial feedback from buyers, I knew I had to invest in the look and feel of the products to stand out on shelves and promote the growing range.
 I grew my business through social media, mainly Twitter, which has been fantastic for brand awareness and for connecting B2B, generating editorials with some lovely glossy magazines